Yemeni crisis: Unity government formed

-War in Yemen (2015–present)
+War in Yemen (2014–present)

 Yemen was riven in 2015, with the Houthis establishing a new government in Sana'a and Hadi retreating with his supporters to Aden, and later Saudi Arabia.
 The Arab League, led by the Saudis, began a bombing campaign and mobilization of various armed forces in the region for a possible invasion.

 Houthis consolidate power

-The Houthis stepped up their pressure on Hadi's weakened government, seizing the presidential palace and strategic military installations in Sana'a and shelling the president's private residence on 20 January.
+The Houthis stepped up their pressure on Hadi's weakened government, seizing the presidential palace and strategic military installations in Sanaa and shelling the president's private residence on 20 January.
 The following day, they took control of Hadi's home, stationing armed guards outside to keep him under virtual house arrest.

 Hadi, Prime Minister Khaled Bahah, and the cabinet resigned the following day, saying they could not continue to work under the conditions the Houthis had imposed.
 The rebel group welcomed Hadi's resignation, but continued to keep him under house arrest.
-The news prompted four southern governorates to announce they would disregard all orders from Sana'a.
+The news prompted four southern governorates to announce they would disregard all orders from Sanaa.

 The House of Representatives was to meet on 25 January to discuss whether to accept or reject Hadi's resignation under the Yemeni constitution, but the session was cancelled after the Houthis took control of the parliament building.
 The United Nations stepped in to attempt a negotiated resolution to what many in Yemen regarded as a Houthi coup.

 UN negotiations were fruitless, and a Houthi ultimatum to Yemen's political factions to find a solution was not met.
 On 6 February, the Houthis declared themselves in total control of the Yemeni government, dissolving parliament and installing a Revolutionary Committee led by Mohammed Ali al-Houthi to lead the state in an interim capacity.
 The announcement sparked protests in Sana'a and other cities, especially in the south.